AayushGour/Moniajo/README.md

-# AayushGour.github.io
+# AayushGour.github.io/Moniajo

-A small static website to describe our project, Moniajo - The gesture controlled robot
+A small static website to describe our project, Moniajo - A gesture controlled robot